 Some careful planning needs to take place to optimize your tax situation.

-Second residence is an integral part of the planning process.
+The second residence is an integral part of the planning process.

-As always, there are differences in how US citizens and non-US citizens should go about in getting tax benefits via a second residency.
+As always, there are differences in how US citizens and non-US citizens should go about getting tax benefits via a second residency.

 If you’re a US citizen, you must do a substantial amount of planning.